-Rumor mill entertains the option of Samsung buying Nokia
+Rumor mill entertains the option of Samsung buying Nokia10

 Nokia's debt got downgraded recently by two notches, quoting the harsh transitional period to Nokia Windows Phone.
 All of a sudden the company issued a profit warning, too, crashing its share price, and bringing current market cap to $24 billion.

 Samsung, on the other hand, is outing some extremely popular gadgets, like the Samsung Galaxy S II, and the Galaxy Tab 10.1, so we don't really see a good strategy fit from wherever we look at this.
 Of course, Samsung will acquire all of Nokia's patents, which will render Apple's lawsuit easy to fight, although Samsung's CEO already said it won't be "legally problematic" as it is.